filegarden/mail/README.md

 Note we aren't interested in maintaining a mail server that can handle every use case.
 This mail server is opinionated, catering primarily to our own needs with no configuration.
 Currently, that means:
 * Only sending/replying is supported, not receiving.
 We receive mail using Cloudflare Email Routing.
 * This doesn't store any mail persistently (and thus doesn't support IMAP or POP3).
+We store mail in the inbox at the address Cloudflare Email Routing forwards to.
 * This is a batteries-included solution.
 Some automation features require a domain using Cloudflare DNS and can't be disabled:
   * Let's Encrypt TLS certificates are renewed every 60 days.
   * DKIM keys are rotated every 30 days.